WorkerAI/aiwrapper/README.md

 # AIWrapper
 A universal AI wrapper for JavaScript & TypeScript.

-Generate text, images, and voice from anywhere—servers, browsers and apps.
+Use LLMs from anywhere—servers, browsers and web-apps.
 AIWrapper works in anything that runs JavaScript.

 > :warning: **It's in early WIP stage and the API may change.**

 ## Features
-- Generate text, images, and voice with a simple API
+- Generate plain text or JSON objects with a simple API
-- Easily calculate cost of usage
+- Use different LLM providers: OpenAI, Anthropic, Groq, DeepSeek, Ollama and any OpenAI-compatible services
-- Output objects based on needed schemas from LLMs
+- Output objects based on needed schemas
 - Swap models quickly or chain different models together
 - Use it with JavaScript or TypeScript from anywhere